garrandall/popular-music-data/tracks/fortunate-son-creedence-clearwater-revival.md

 ---

 Some folks are born made to wave the flag
-Ooh, they're red, white and blue
+Oh, they're red, white and blue
 And when the band plays "Hail To The Chief"
-Ooh, they point the cannon at you, Lord
+Oh, they point the cannon at you, Lord

 It ain't me, it ain't me, I ain't no senator's son, son It ain't me, it ain't me; I ain't no fortunate one, no